Dave Mihalovic , PreventDisease.com

 "The surprising part is that someone who would be better educated would be less likely to get the vaccine," he said.

+their children.
 Lower education levels and socioecomonic status was associated with higher completion rates for vaccination.

 Rates of compliance were also higher in Hispanic and black low income families.